PavelPindarev/JourneyMate/README.md

 3.1 Run docker container in folder ./docker  `docker-compose up -d` 4.1 Test by Postman for example or something else
 4.2 Use urls from API documentation
-4.3 When send login request, add Authorization in the request via Postman
+4.3 When you send login request, add Authorization in the request via Postman
     type: Bearer Token; Tokem: insert the JWT_SECRET_KEY from .env file 5.1 When you are logged just copy the accessToken from the response of request.
 5.2 Use the accessToken, as you used JWT_SECRET_KEY from .env file,